-The forehand is the most basic stroke in tennis yet many struggles to master it.
+The forehand is the most basic stroke in tennis yet many struggle to master it.

 Today I will be sharing a few tips to not only improve the consistency but to add more power behind the shot as well.
 Here are the few tips categorized into four sets: